 5. The commissioner’s office will get back to you either with your incorporation certificate or a request to update some document that is required to process not application.

-For more information, please do not hesitate to get in touch with us on our website.
+For more information, please do not hesitate to get in touch with us.